oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/SubmitMultisig.md

 submitToNetwork(submitMultisig)
 ```

-Overall, this code provides a simple and straightforward way to represent and submit multisignature transactions in the Alephium project.
+Overall, this code provides a simple and straightforward way to represent and submit multisignature transactions in the Oxygenium project.
 ## Questions:
  1. What is the purpose of the `SubmitMultisig` case class?
    - The `SubmitMultisig` case class is used to represent a request to submit a multisig transaction, containing an unsigned transaction and a vector of signatures.